 - Use American spellings (rather than British): universal ‘z’ in ‘ize’ and ‘ization’ words.

-- Single quotation marks should be used for quotations within the text, double quotes should be inserted within quotations where necessary (e.g., ‘the so-called “classical” agrarian question’), and quotations consisting more than 45 words should be indented from the margin without quotation marks.
+- Double quotation marks should be used for quotations within the text, single quotes should be inserted within quotations where necessary (e.g., ‘the so-called “classical” agrarian question’), and quotations consisting more than 45 words should be indented from the margin without quotation marks.

 - Paragraphs should be separated by a single space, without indentation.